 You can either pay off the secured debt over the agreed period or make partial payments to close it even before.

-Here are some tips to help you pay off your debt with ease:
+Here are some steps you can take to help you pay off your debt with ease:

-If you cannot pay your installments for some reason, talk to your creditor about this immediately.
+- Get a debt relief plan: If you can’t pay your installments for some reason, talk to your creditor about this immediately.
 Many creditors offer some relief plans based on the circumstances.

 If you already have a secured debt and are struggling to pay, now is the right time to look for a debt relief solution.
-While some issuers offer their own options, there are several debt relief companies that can mediate and help you with relief plans.
+While some issuers offer their own options, several debt relief companies can mediate and help you with relief plans.